Apsd1109/apsd1109.github.io/_blogs/2021-10-18-worried-weary-and-overworked.md

 "Great, the book of wisdom that talks about meaninglessness, how encouraging. 🙄"
 But I continued to listen, and slowly, it turned into exactly what I needed to hear!

-**Ecclesiastes 4:4–12**

 > And I saw that all toil and all achievement spring from one person's envy of another.
 This too is meaningless, a chasing after the wind.
 > Fools fold their hands and ruin themselves.
 > Better one handful with tranquillity than two handfuls with toil and chasing after the wind.
 > Again I saw something meaningless under the sun:
 > There was a man all alone; he had neither son nor brother.
 There was no end to his toil, yet his eyes were not content with his wealth.
-‘For whom am I toiling,' he asked, ‘and why am I depriving myself of enjoyment?'
+"For whom am I toiling," he asked, "and why am I depriving myself of enjoyment?"
 This too is meaningless — a miserable business!
 > Two are better than one, because they have a good return for their labor:
 > If either of them falls down, one can help the other up.
 But pity anyone who falls and has no one to help them up.
 > Also, if two lie down together, they will keep warm.
 But how can one keep warm alone?
 > Though one may be overpowered, two can defend themselves.
-A cord of three strands is not quickly broken.
+A cord of three strands is not quickly broken. - Ecclesiastes 4:4–12

 [The Reflections podcast by the Bible Project](https://bibleproject.com/bible-studies/one-handful-of-rest/) went on to explain how Ecclesiastes should frame our mindset when it comes to responsibilities (and they explain it pretty well, so I recommend checking it out).
 My major takeaway was this: